Technology-for-the-Poorest-Billion/2024-ideabatic-beam/Benjamin_Outputs/Initial_Design_Candidates.md

 This product-rating method is also useful for eliminating design candidates: evidence that a candidate is unsuitable on any of the five dimensions immediately sets its KPI to zero and eliminates it from the design process.

-As such, each candidate is checked first against its most problematic dimension, so that it can be quickly eliminated if unfeasible.
+As such, each candidate is checked first against its most problematic dimension in a 'feasability test', so that it can be quickly eliminated if unfeasible.

 The radar plot conveniently visualises three important things:
 - Area shows which design candidates to proceed with